“Fairy tales are more than true: not because they tell us that dragons exist, but because they tell us that dragons can be beaten.” – Neil Gaiman.

 Most researchers use the two terms interchangeably, as academic stress is also a cause of exam anxiety.
 However, there is a significant difference between them.
 Academic stress is a broad term referring to all negative impacts related to managing coursework – starting from time pressure, exhaustion of handling different educational projects to taking the examination, and personal lifestyle.

-On the other hand, exam anxiety refers to a specific situation where an individual finds exam threatening.
+On the other hand, exam stress refers to a specific situation where an individual finds exam threatening.

 As a psychotherapist, I have seen effective results with EMDR therapy and hypnotherapy for overcoming exam anxiety.
 I also hear Cognitive-Behavioral Therapy (CBT) is also effective exam anxiety treatment.
 Ensure to evaluate them and choose one that works best for you.